 Council house tenants

-If you are a council tenant/leaseholder or your complaint is about a council tenant/leaseholder, you can make a report in any of the following ways:
+If you are a council tenant/leaseholder or your complaint is about a council tenant/leaseholder, you can make a report in one of the following ways:

 - in person at your local area housing office at First Point